 Do you lose feeling in your nipples after breast implants?

 It’s simple to envision how your breasts will seem after breast augmentation, but many women are concerned about how they will feel.
 Do breast implants cause you to lose feeling in your nipples?
 Are you going to be able to feel the implant in your breast?
 We’re happy to address any questions you might have about your breast augmentation procedure.
-Get in touch with us!
 If diminished nipple sensation isn’t an option for you, you might want to reconsider if breast implants are the correct decision for you, as it’s difficult to predict which women will experience long-term sensitivity loss.
 Around 15% of women who get breast augmentation experience a permanent loss of nipple sensation.

 What Can I Do To Lower My Chances Of Losing My Nipple Sensation?